pupilfirst/wd201-scripts/user-authentication/why-cookies/README.md

 If the Cookie is not a part of the data we sent across, the server understands that the cookie is not available or valid anymore and logs out the user in our application.

-> Action: Open the application and play around with the Cookie.
-Explain how to find the details of the same

 Updating or interfering with the cookie data in any sort will make sure that any new request being sent to the server fails for authentication and the user is logged out.

-> Action: Open the application and Edit or delete the Cookie.
-Explain how this works.

 For example, let's make a change to the cookie which is already created by changing a single character.
 Refreshing the page, the cookie that is being sent across to the server is not the same as the one it sent to us while logging in.
 The application signs us out and redirects us to the Sign-in page.